Heavrnl/UniversalForumBlock/readme/README_EN.md

 ## Introduction

+> Since isolation was not considered during the initial development, to prevent affecting the CSS styles of regular web pages, it is strongly recommended to restrict // @match in the script header to the forums you frequently use.

 Universal Forum Block is a powerful universal forum content filter.
 Main features include:

 - 🎯 Support for keywords and regular expressions for precise filtering